rickhowe/wrapfiller/README.md

 This plugin is called each time the `diff` option is set or reset on a window.
 It counts the number of screen lines required to align the position of each line between all the diff mode windows in a tab page, and then fill them with virtual lines on each window.
-As for those virtual lines, the "virtual text", which has been implemented in some of vim post-9.0 patches and nvim 0.6.0, is used to draw `<<<` in `hl-NonText` highlight "below" the actual lines.
+As a virtual line, the "virtual text" feature, implemented in a vim post-9.0 patch and nvim 0.6.0, is used.
+Those virtual lines are shown as diff filler lines, specified in `diff` item in `fillchars` option (default: `-`) using `hl-DiffDelete` highlight, at "below" the actual lines.
 Accordingly, each corresponding line will be aligned side-by-side on the same screen position.

 ![demo02](demo02.png)

-This plugin, when called, only checks the limited range of the current visible and its upper/lower lines of a window, not all the text lines, to draw the virtual lines.
+This plugin, when called, only checks the limited range of the current visible and its upper/lower lines of a window, not all the text lines, to show the virtual lines.
 Each time a cursor is moved on to other ranges upon scrolling or searching, or each time a window is resized, the `WinScrolled` event is triggered and then the new lines will be checked in that limited range and the